WebexCommunity/webex-node-bot-framework/README.md

 ### Webex Teams Bot Framework for Node JS

 **Warning** - *This project is still in its initial development, so use at your own risk.
-For details on areas that may still require attention before the poejcet is fully complete please see the* [To Do List](./docs/ToDo.MD)
+For details on areas that may still require attention before the project is fully complete please see the* [To Do List](./docs/ToDo.MD)

 This project is inspired by, and provides an alternate implementation of, the awesome [node-flint](https://github.com/flint-bot/flint/) framework by [Nick Marus](https://github.com/nmarus).
 The framework makes it easy to quickly develop a Webex Teams bot, abstractig away some of the complexity of Webex For Developers interfaces, such as registering for events and calling REST APIs.
 A bot developer can use the framework to spark their imagination and focus primarily on how the bot will interact with users in Webex Teams.